© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Grimston Moor 600m north east of Grimston Grange is a scheduled monument protected by Historic England under reference 1013440.
 View the official record →

-Round barrow on Grimston Moor 600m north east of Grimston Grange is a Bronze Age burial monument located in Yorkshire, England.
+Round barrow on Grimston Moor 600m north east of Grimston Grange is a Bronze Age burial monument situated on moorland in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013440.

 Round barrow on Grimston Moor 600m north east of Grimston Grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013440.